rockandska/pyenv/test/README.md

 ## Writing test

+### Introduction

 To be reproducible, each test use/should use its own `TMPDIR` .
-It's achieved by using the environment variable `BATS_TEST_TMPDIR` provided by bats that is automatically deleted at the end of each test.
+It's achieved by using the environment variable `BATS_TEST_TMPDIR` provided by bats that is automatically deleted at the end of each test (but could be preserve for debugging purpose by providing `--no-tempdir-cleanup` to bats.
 More info [here](https://bats-core.readthedocs.io/en/stable/writing-tests.html#special-variables)

 Another variable who could be used to source some file who need to be tested is `BATS_TEST_DIRNAME` who point to the directory in which the bats test file is located.

+### Test helper

+By default, all test spec should `load test_helper`

+`test_helper`have different purpose :

+- create a global `setup`who :
+  - add needed path for test
+  - load specific test file `_setup` function if present
+- create some useful functions like :
+  - `create_exec`
+    - useful to create executable with specific code (see example in the function itself)
+  - `create_exec_version`
+    - useful to create executable with specific code in a specified python version managed by pyenv (see example in the function itself)
+  - ...